ngneat/edit-in-place/README.md

 ```

 Optionally you can add the `(cancel)` event binding to handle the reset of the value of the group.
-It's triggered by the *editableGroup-cancel* :
+It's triggered by the *editableGroupCancel* :

 ```html
 <section (cancel)="cancelUpdate()">